 Milk thistle is well known as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.

 Milk thistle contains a flavonoid compound called "silymarin" which itself is a combination of several other active compounds, such as Silybin A and Silybin B.

 Extensive studies around the world have found that silymarin is safe and effective in treating a variety of liver diseases and other conditions, from kidney disease to mushroom or lead poisoning.

-In addition, silymarin can work as an antioxidant for the liver - it scavenges free radicals and stabilize liver cell membranes.
+In addition, silymarin can work as an antioxidant for the liver - it scavenges free radicals and stabilizes liver cell membranes.
 It also stimulates the production of new liver cells.

 The silymarin constituent in milk thistle has numerous functions and can be used to treat a variety of dog health problems: